ghdl/ghdl/doc/building/PrecompileVendorPrimitives.rst

 ----------------------

-Please open the `config.sh` file and set the dictionary entries for the installed vendor tools to the appropriate directory to your tool's installation directories.
+Please open the `config.sh` file and set the dictionary entries for the installed vendor tools to your tool's installation directories.
 Use an empty string `""` for not installed tools.

 `config.sh`: